arunkd13/arunkd13.github.io/content/blog/search-for-mucuna.md

 looking for a supplier.
 I initially contacted [Vinayaga Pharmaceuticals](https://www.indiamart.com/vinarghya-pharmaceuticals/), through IndiaMART, but they were quoting Rs.
 220 per kg + Rs 80 for courier.
 I also found a neighbouring natural farmer, but he was quoting Rs.
 400 per kg.

 I finally ordered it from the [ICAR - IIHR Seed Portal](https://seed.iihr.res.in/) for Rs.
-120 per kg and postal and packaging charges of Rs.
-118.
+120 per kg with an additional postal and packaging charges of Rs.
+118. This was in January 2023.
+The variety was marked as ARKA Dhanwantri.